Environment variables

 , declare it as the environment variable KAFKA_BOOTSTRAP_SERVERS

+.
 Any variable prefixed with KAFKA_

 will be treated as a connection parameter by Gateway.
+You can find snippets for each security protocol.

-Connection from Clients to Gateway
+Connect from clients to Gateway

 Environment variable | Description | Default value |